- Would you like to strengthen your understanding of foreign languages?

 Medieval Latin (KLM203G)

-In this course we will read selections from medieval literature broadly conceived (from the end og the 4th century to the beginning of the 16th century): poetry and historiography, philosophy and theology.
+In this course we will read selections from medieval literature broadly conceived (from the end og the 4th century to the end of the 15th century): poetry and historiography, philosophy and theology.
 Texts will be analysed grammatically and discussed materially as needed.

 The course will be taught in Icelandic, but students whose native language is not Icelandic may complete assignments and exams in English.